-Emergency access into and through the site may be provided through the Allentown Road maintenance driveway, the trail connection from the shopping center, and the Tomlinson Road entrance.
+Emergency access into and through the site may be provided through the Allentown Road Access (#4), the Pedestrian Access (#12), and The Main Entrance (#16).
 Ideally, the route will provide access to most of the site or, at the least, from one end of the site to the other.
 At a minimum, two vehicular access points into the site (one public, one restricted) will be required.